Team Services (Hosted XML) | TFS 2017 | TFS 2015 | Previous versions

 You can manage global lists for a collection as an XML file that you can list, import, export, and delete.
 The name of each global list can have up to 254 Unicode characters and must be unique within a collection.

-Note: There are no system-defined global lists, nor predefined global lists in the default process templates that TFS provides.
+There are no system-defined nor predefined global lists specified in the default processes or process templates provides.

 For the team project collection where the global lists are defined, you must have the following permissions set:

 To export or list global lists, you must be a member of the Project Collection Valid Users group or have your View collection-level information permission set to Allow.

 To import global lists, you must be a member of the Project Collection Administrators security group.